-Nursing jobs can greatly differ in autonomy and responsibilities based on the type of job or workplace.
-Some registered nurses work in hospitals or other in-patient settings, caring for patients 24 hours a day, while others consult or treat patients in a more limited capacity, like in a clinic, school, or assisted living facility.
-In community health care settings, registered nurses are usually the first point of contact with patients and may even provide healthcare themselves.
+Nursing jobs can significantly differ in autonomy and responsibilities based on the type of job or workplace.
+For example, some Registered Nurses work in hospitals or other in-patient settings, caring for patients 24 hours a day.
+In contrast, others consult or treat patients in a more limited capacity, like in a clinic, school, or assisted living facility.
+In community healthcare settings, Registered Nurses are usually the first point of contact with patients and may even provide healthcare themselves.

-The primary role of the registered nurse could be summarized as meeting the patient’s needs – physical, mental, and emotional – and sometimes those of patients’ families as well.
-Nursing is a multi-faceted job, carried out at many different levels, with a myriad of unique and common responsibilities.
-From neo-natal care to end of life palliative care, from hands-on patient involvement, to record keeping and filing.
+The primary role of a Registered Nurse is to meet the patient’s needs—physical, mental, and emotional—and sometimes those of patients’ families as well.
+Nursing is a multifaceted job with many responsibilities, from neonatal care to end-of-life palliative care, from hands-on patient involvement to record-keeping and filing.

 Beyond meeting patients’ needs, the role of the Registered Nurse requires juggling multiple responsibilities, including assessment and evaluation of health, providing nursing interventions, coordinating care, and document handling.
-And while the work can be highly rewarding, it also has the potential to carry a high level of stress and responsibility.
+And while the work can be gratifying, it also has the potential to carry a high level of stress and responsibility.

 The Day-to-Day Responsibilities of a Registered Nurse

-As previously mentioned, Registered Nurses can work in a variety of settings and are often trained in a specific focus-area.
+As previously mentioned, Registered Nurses can work in various settings and often have training in a specific focus area.
 Some of the most popular areas of focus include: